 Find out more

-The Rivers to Reef Climate Resilient Alliance was part of a pilot project through the Queensland Climate Resilient Councils program delivered by the Local Government Association Queensland, thanks to funding from the Queensland Government.
+The Rivers to Reef Climate Resilient Alliance was part of a pilot project through the Queensland Climate Resilent Councils program delivered by the Local Government Association Queensland, thanks to funding from the Queensland Government.

 Facilitated by FNQROC, the Alliance group founding members are Cairns Regional Council, Mareeba Shire Council, Tablelands Regional Council and Yarrabah Aboriginal Shire Council.
 Together the Far North Queensland councils worked together to manage risks and develop opportunities for a climate resilient, low carbon future.